-INITIALIZE: Open computer access door and turn ON the computer.
-When the WINDOWS® logo comes up, hold down the shift key to prevent the MMI from starting, since the controller is not ready yet.
+INITIALIZE: Turn the computer on.
+When the WIN XP logo comes up, hold down the shift key to prevent the MMI from starting, since the controller is not ready yet.
 If it started, exit using ALT +F4.

 The first time the controller is turned on, its memory is empty, and the software has to be downloaded.
 Double click on the download icon in the furnace group in Windows or the furnace icon on the desktop.